kamperh/kamperh.github.io/_posts/2025-05-16-research-thoughts.md

 There are three types of researchers.

-The **manager** has several postdocs and a large research group.
-They are involved in big research projects---probably more than one at the same time.
-They secure big grants, collaborate across institutions, and shape the direction of big projects through strategic guidance.
+The **manager** has a big strategic vision and constructs a large research team to execute on this vision.
+The manager is involved in big research projects---probably more than one at the same time.
+They secure big grants, collaborate across institutions, have several postdocs, and shape the direction of big projects through strategic guidance.
 Think Yoda or Albus Dumbledore.

 The **lone ranger** is the researcher implementing things on their own: the one writing both the code and the paper.
 They have very few or no students.
 They might collaborate with other researchers, but they are still usually the one implementing the solution.
 The eternal postdoc.
 They pursue their personal interests with minimal delegation.
 Think Anakin Skywalker or Severus Snape.

-Finally there is a researcher falling in between these two extremes: the [**player-coach**](https://en.wikipedia.org/wiki/Player-coach).
+Finally there is a researcher falling in between these two extremes: the **[player-coach](https://en.wikipedia.org/wiki/Player-coach)**.
 They try very hard to be both hands-on but also to give guidance to others.
 They sometimes meddle too much.
 Think Obi-Wan Kenobi or Hermione Granger.
 (Hermione is an undercover player-coach: she plays her role in the action, but then she also tries to coach Harry and Ron to become better.)

 You can be any one of these.
 Most of the superstar academics that you are familiar with are probably managers.
 But there would also be many mediocre managers who should probably stop trying to be managers and move to one of the other types.
 So becoming a manager is not a sure-fire way to become a superstar researcher.